Supporting Individuals with Dementia During and After Natural Disasters: A Focus on Hurricane Preparedness and Recovery

 Natural disasters like hurricanes affect everyone, but they present specific […]

 Natural disasters like hurricanes affect everyone, but they present specific and often overwhelming challenges for individuals living with dementia.
-Changes in routine, environmental confusion and heightened anxiety can exacerbate symptoms, while caregivers may struggle to maintain a sense of normalcy amidst the chaos.
+Changes in routine, environmental confusion, and heightened anxiety can exacerbate symptoms, while caregivers may struggle to maintain a sense of normalcy amidst the chaos.
 With communities across North Carolina and Florida still reeling from Hurricanes Helene and Milton, it’s essential to explore how preparation and recovery efforts should be tailored for those living with dementia and their caregivers.

 Preparing for Hurricanes: Tailored Steps for Individuals with Dementia